open-dollar/od-seaport-zone/README.md

 ## Setup

+To use the order creator and fulfiller scripts in order to use the SIP15 zone to check traits on OpenDollar vaults after transfer do these things:

 1. Copy the `.env.example` and update the following values:

 ```bash
 ARB_SEPOLIA_RPC=